June 1, 2017

 Vintage Caf- Vintage shop of the week AKA 1920s-1930s fashion heaven.

-Ladies and Gentleman!
+Ladies and Gentlemen!
 Meine Damen und Herren!
 Madame et Monsieur!
-Without further ado I present you Vintage Caf- Vintage shop
+Without further ado, I present you the Vintage Caf vintage shop of the week.

 Dominique de Merteuil: How did you start your adventure in selling vintage clothes?

 Vintage Caf: I only started selling Vintage clothes recently after my husband and I decided my personal vintage collection was just too big to store in our home.
 Instead of finding alternative storage, I decided to sell the pieces I no longer wear.
 And so it started from there about 2 years ago.

 DdM: What can we find in your vintage shop?
 For example, do you specialise in a particular era or type of garment, accessory, etc?

 Vintage Caf: I sell across all vintage eras but mainly 20s and 30s.
 Part of my collection included a large selection of antique lace.
 This I did not wish to part with, so I set about making millinery from the lace.
 The pieces I make I sell in the shop.